dsa-lsc/dsa-constitution-and-bylaws/bylaws.md

 ## Article IX.
 Staff
 ### Section 1.
-The NPC shall hire no more than two National Directors, who shall be responsible for the functioning of the National Office(s) and staff, shall report on staff activities to the National Convention and shall have specific duties as prescribed by the NPC.
+The Convention shall elect two National Directors, who shall be responsible for the functioning of the National Office(s) and staff, shall regularly report on staff activities to the membership and shall have specific duties as prescribed by the NPC.
-An announcement of any open directorship shall be published.
-Application shall be made to a Personnel Committee of the NPC.
-This committee shall make recommendations to the NPC, which shall have final approval for hiring.
+The term of office of the National Directors shall commence 4 weeks after their election at the convention.
+In the event of a vacancy in the position of National Director, the position shall be filled by [special election|NPC appointment].

 ### Section 2.
-The Director(s) may hire additional staff in order to aid the functioning of the National Office(s).
+The Directors may hire additional staff in order to aid the functioning of the National Office(s).
 Announcements of open staff positions will be published.
 The NPC shall have final approval of hiring.